manuelquistial/contrast_algorithm/README.md

-# Algorithms to get contrast of thing films and algorithm to get contrast on images
+# Algorithm to get contrast of thin films and algorithm to get contrast on images